spanishGab/DSA-study/sorting.md

 ## Selection Sort

 The Selection Sort is a _selection_ algorithm.
-In Selection Sort, __the premise is: the algorithm takes the first element of the array and compares it with all the other that follow when it finds the smallest element, it swaps them,  if it does not find a smaller one it keeps the same starting array order__.
-Then it goes to the next iteration and does the same thing with the second element. __The process finishes when the penultimate reaches and compared with the last one.__
+In Selection Sort, __the premise is: the algorithm takes the first element of the array and compares it with all the others that follow when it finds the smallest element, it swaps them,  if it does not find a smaller one it keeps the same starting array order__.
+Then it goes to the next iteration and does the same thing with the second element. __The process finishes when the penultimate reaches and is compared with the last one.__

 The process uses __two loops__, the first one iterates over all the elements in the array, marking the current element's position as the position of the minimum element; the second one checks if this element is bigger than the following ones in the array. __When it finds a smaller one, it stores its position as the minimum's position and keeps doing this process until it reaches the last array's element.
 When it reaches the last one, it checks if the minimum's position is different from the starting position stored.
 If so, it swaps the element in the starting position with the one in the minimum's position.__